 Often the power is out for a longtime after the storm has left.
 Coupled with flooded roads and down lines, you may be stuck in your Myrtle Beach house without power for quite a while.

 A residential generator is a permanently-installed system that ties directly to fuel lines and the main power box for your home.
 It automatically detects power disruption and switches from utility power to generator power.
 A residential generator allows homeowners to have full, whole-house power including HVAC, appliances, lights, and outlets.

 Always Prepare and Evacuate if Needed

 Most importantly, always prepare for the worst.
 Ready.gov is a great resource for preparedness kits, check lists, and other resources.
-If you are remaining in your home, have emergency supplies, water, batteries, first aid, etc. If you are asked to evacuate under state or federal orders, please do so.
+If you are remaining in your home, have emergency supplies, water, batteries, first aid, etc. If state or federal authorities encourage or order evacuation, please do so.

 Take Care of Post-Storm Cleanup

 South Carolina saw a lot of home damage after Hurricane Matthew.
-While hurricane-proof upgrades can reduce the risk of residential damage, nothing is guaranteed.
+It’s important to note that hurricane-proof upgrades can reduce only reduce the risk of residential damage.
 After the hurricane has safely passed, it is time to begin the cleanup process.
 Assessing damage, dealing with insurance, and working to make sure your home is safe to live in again can be frustrating, especially if you’ve incurred damages that make living in your home an impossibility.

-It is important that if your home has seen flooding or water damage that you work with a professional service like MasterTech of Myrtle Beach who are licensed for water damage restoration and mold removal, as well as a professional electrician like Cooper Mechanical Services who can inspect your home’s electrical system.
+It is important that if your home has seen flooding or water damage that you work with a professional service like MasterTech of Myrtle Beach with licenses to handle water damage restoration and mold removal, as well as a professional electrician like Cooper Mechanical Services who can inspect your home’s electrical system.